ProGamerGov/Neural-Display/README.md

 The style images should be separated with a comma like they are in [Neural-Style](https://github.com/jcjohnson/neural-style) commands:
 `style1.png,style2.png,style3.png`

-If you end up with [a white background showing/the images not filling the space correctly](https://i.imgur.com/nmbJ9nZ.jpg), change the `size_factor` in the applicable script to a larger value.
+If you end up with [a white background showing/the images not filling the space correctly](https://i.imgur.com/nmbJ9nZ.jpg), change the `size_factor` value in the applicable script to a larger value.

 ---